 (E) When must a county agency make a referral?

-The county agency shall refer an individual for counseling and supportive services if that individual responds affirmatively to any screening question asked at any of the intervals listed in paragraph (D) of this rule.
-The county agency shall also refer an individual for counseling and supportive services if the county agency otherwise becomes aware that the individual is, or is at risk of becoming, a victim of domestic violence.
+The county agency shall refer an individual for counseling and supportive services when that individual responds affirmatively to any screening question asked at any of the intervals listed in paragraph (D) of this rule.
+The county agency shall also refer an individual for counseling and supportive services when the county agency otherwise becomes aware that the individual is, or is at risk of becoming, a victim of domestic violence.

 The individual may decline the referral for counseling and supportive services at the point of referral or may stop counseling or refuse supportive services at any time.